wallarm/product-documentation/docs/latest/faq/wrong-blocking.md

-# Legitimate request is blocked with the "Malicious activity blocked" message
+# Legitimate request is blocked

 If your user reports a legitimate request being blocked despite the Wallarm measures, you can review and evaluate their request as this articles explains.